 This last year has been a game changer for me.
 I started really reflecting on where I wanted to be in the future.
 I read an article about “My future self” and what would she thank me for, or hate me for later, and I really started thinking about my path ahead, and my families journey and what I want for them too.

-This big leap of faith Autumn and I are taking has changed the way I see everything.
+This big leap of faith we are taking has changed the way I see everything.
 I realize we need to stop seeing ourselves as irrelevant, just because our bodies are aging, and everything hurts when we get up in the morning.

 I need to stop judging myself by years I’ve had, and start going by the days I have now.
 There are so many possibles out there, if we are willing to take those leaps of faith, and change with the times, and embrace new adventures.
 45 is the new 25.
 Somethings are going to turn out great, somethings are going to flop.
 In the end, we don’t know how this is going to turn out, but if we never take that first step, we never know.